openmeteo/enhydris/doc/dev/database.rst

        * A Pandas DataFrame
        * A HTimeseries_ object
        * A filelike object containing time series data in `text format`_ or `file format`_.

+       *default_timezone* is a string from the Olson time zone database.
+It specifies the time zone of the timestamps.
+If it is const:`None`, then *data* must specify a time zone; either it must be a HTimeseries_ object or it must be a filelike object with time series data in `file format`_ containing a ``timezone`` header.

-If it is in file format, the header is ignored.
+       If *default_timezone* is specified and *data* also specifies the time zone in one of these ways, *default_timezone* is ignored.

-   .. method:: enhydris.models.Timeseries.append_data(data)
+   .. method:: enhydris.models.Timeseries.append_data(data, default_timezone=None)

       Same as :meth:`~enhydris.models.Timeseries.set_data`, except that
       the data is appended to the already existing data.
 Raises ``ValueError`` if the new data is not more recent than the old data.

-   .. method:: enhydris.models.Timeseries.get_last_record_as_string()
+   .. method:: enhydris.models.Timeseries.get_last_record_as_string(timezone=None)

       Return the last record of the data file in CSV format, or an empty string if the time series contains no records.
+If ``timezone`` is specified, the date in the file is in that time zone, otherwise in the :attr:`enhydris.models.Station.default_timezone`.

 .. class:: enhydris.models.TimeseriesRecord